buzzdecafe/buzzdecafe.github.com/_posts/2013-10-09-the-tao-of-lambda-undoing-with-higher-order-functions-and-closures.md

     };
     {% endhighlight %}

-So far, so good.
-Then a colleague asked: "If it's a function, why not add a `restore` property to it?"
+That pretty much does the trick.
+Then a colleague asked: "If the value is a function, why not add a `restore` property to it?"
 OK, it's a bit redundant, since we are returning the `undo` function anyways, but WTH.

     {% highlight javascript %}
     var revalue = function(obj, prop, newValue) {